Data Protection Policy

 Restriction of processing

-If an individual makes a request relating to any of the rights listed above, Jakub Kohout LTD will consider each such request in accordance with all applicable Data Protection laws and regulations.
+If an individual makes a request relating to any of the rights listed above, Jakub Kohout will consider each such request in accordance with all applicable Data Protection laws and regulations.

 No administration fee will be charged for considering and/or complying with such a request unless the request is deemed to be unnecessary or excessive in nature.

-Data Subjects are entitled to obtain, based upon a request made in writing to Jakub Kohout LTD and upon successful verification of their identity, the following information about their own Personal Data:
+Data Subjects are entitled to obtain, based upon a request made in writing to Jakub Kohout and upon successful verification of their identity, the following information about their own Personal Data:

 The purposes of the collection, processing, use and storage of their Personal Data